Jak2k/seamless.ts/README.md

 Provide a seamless way of creating APIs.
 The goal is to have an API that don't even notice.

+## Roadmap

+- [x] Create a server that can be used to create APIs
+- [x] Create a client that can be used to access the API
+- [ ] Support for nested objects
+- [x] Support for arrays
+- [ ] Support for functions
+- [ ] Advanced array queries
+- [ ] Advanced authentication
+- [ ] Advanced authorization
+- [] DB integration

+## How it works

+The server, which is written with Bun, provides a WebSocket and a REST API.

+The client can subscribe to remote objects and get notified when they change.

+For easier use, the client outputs a proxy object that can be used to access the remote objects as if they were local.

+Nested objects aren't watched, instead, you have to replace the whole object, if you want to change a nested property.

 ## Usage

 ```ts